-The Information Technology (IT) Associate Degree program prepares students to start or advance an IT career or to transfer seamlessly to a four-year college.
+The Information Technology Degree prepares students to start or advance their IT career or to transfer seamlessly to a 4-year college.
 If you enjoy working with computers, earning an IT degree will help you turn that interest into a professional career.
-Our alumni who specialized in Networking are employed in a wide range of jobs from configuring and repairing PC's to technical support to administering and designing networks.
-Those who specialized in Applications Development are now programmers, database administrators or web site developers.
+Alumni who specialized in Networking are employed in a wide range of jobs such as configuring and repairing PCs, providing technical support, or designing and administering networks.
+Those who specialize in Applications Development are now programmers, database administrators or web site programmers.

-All degree candidates study core IT competencies including programming, database design, home and small businesses networking, and personal computer hardware and software.
-In their second year, students concentrate in either network design and administration or applications development (programming/database/Internet).
+All degree candidates study core IT competencies including database design, home and small businesses networking, server administration, and personal computer hardware and software.
+In addition to these core competencies, students concentrate in either Network Design and Administration or Applications Development.